Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

 | [Risk and safety](#risk-and-safety-evaluators ) (AI-assisted)    | `ViolenceEvaluator`, `SexualEvaluator`, `SelfHarmEvaluator`, `HateUnfairnessEvaluator`, `IndirectAttackEvaluator`, `ProtectedMaterialEvaluator`                                             |
 | [Composite](#composite-evaluators) | `QAEvaluator`, `ContentSafetyEvaluator`                                             |

-For more in-depth information on each evaluator definition and how it's calculated, see [Evaluation and monitoring metrics for generative AI](../../concepts/evaluation-metrics-built-in.md).
+For more in-depth information on each evaluator definition and how it's calculated, see [Evaluation and monitoring metrics for generative AI][evaluation_metrics].

 ```python
 import os